nutanix/kubeflow-manifests/website/content/en/docs/install-kubeflow.md

 +++
-title = "Install Kubeflow on Nutanix Karbon" description = "How to deploy Kubeflow on a Nutanix Karbon cluster" weight = 4
+title = "Install Kubeflow"
+description = "How to deploy Kubeflow on a Nutanix Kubernetes Engine(NKE) cluster" weight = 4

 +++